niranjan-7/task-manager/README.md

 - Access Validation for different roles for a Task
 - Drag and Drop feature across different status
 - Notifications for every action to Viewers, Collaborators , Creator
-- Use Email address or Goggle Account
+- Use Email address or Goggle Account to Login

 ## Backend Structure